 A multichannel supply chain involves various factors to run it smoothly.
 It typically includes the warehouse, distribution, transportation, and technology.
 Therefore it would be best to analyze your supply chain and its overall operations while creating strategies for the eCommerce business.
 You should also assess warehouse operations that will help you examine their efficiency.
-It will help you do the qualitative and quantitative analysis of your overall processes and systems.

 First, you have to analyze your eCommerce company processes and costs.
 Decide how you can minimize the cost of warehouse labor.
 Think about different ways of shipping products to the customer in the least possible time.
 Also, determine how you can enhance your product storage capacity.
 Once you start addressing all these questions, you will create result-driven strategies for your eCommerce business.